 - 1/3 cup brown sugar

-- 1 Tbsp cornstarch
+- 1 Tablespoon cornstarch

-- Sliced green onions s
+- Sliced green onions

 - Sesame seeds

-In a medium bowl, whisk together the marinade ingredients.
+- In a medium bowl, whisk together the marinade ingredients.
 Add beef to marinade and refrigerate for 30 minutes.

-Meanwhile, whisk together sauce ingredients and set aside.
+- Meanwhile, whisk together sauce ingredients and set aside.

-Heat the 2 tsp vegetable oil in a wok or skillet over medium high heat until quite hot.
+- Heat the 2 tsp. of vegetable oil in a wok or skillet over medium high heat until quite hot.
 Add the beef strips and cook, stirring, until beef is cooked through.
 Add the green onion and cook, stirring, until the green onion softens and browns, slightly.
 Add the sauce and cook, stirring, for 1 minute.
 Add the udon noodles and stir gently to loosen the noodles, then cook, stirring, until the sauce thickens and noodles are well warmed through.

-Serve garnished with sliced green onion and sesame seeds.
+- Serve garnished with sliced green onion and sesame seeds.